Symmetric periods for automorphic forms on unipotent groups: Introduction

 \section{Introduction}

 Let $k$ denote a number field, $\A$ its ring of Adeles, $G$ an algebraic group defined over $k$ and $\sigma$ a $k$-rational involution of $G$ with fixed points $G^+$.
 Suppose that the automorphic quotient $G^+(k)\backslash G^+_\A$ carries a right $G^+_\A$-invariant measure.
 Studying the non-vanishing of (possible regularizations of) the linear form $p^+:\phi\mapsto \int_{G^+(k)\backslash G^+_\A} \phi(g)dg$ on topologically irreducible subspaces of $L^2(G(k)\backslash G_\A)$ is a very popular topic when $G$ is reductive, as it is related to the Langlands functoriality conjectures.
 Less popular and much simpler is the case of unipotent $G=U$, which this paper is concerned with.
 Still, the local analogues of this problem have been studied in \cite{B1} and \cite{B2} for archimedean fields, and in \cite{Mat20} for $p$-adic fields.
 A common feature is that if $v$ is a place of $k$ and $\pi_v^\infty$ is a smooth irreducible representation of $U(k_v)$, then the space $\Hom_{U^+(k_v)}(\pi_v^\infty,\C)$ (where we ask the linear functionals to be continuous in the archimedean case) is at most one dimensional and it is nonzero if and only if $(\pi_v^\infty)^\vee\simeq (\pi_v^\infty)^\sigma$.
-Here we prove that if $\Pi$ is a closed irreducible subspace of $L^2(U(k)\backslash U_\A)$, then $p^+$ is nonvanishing on the smooth vectors $\Pi^\infty$ of $\Pi$ if and only if $\Pi^\vee=\Pi^\sigma$.
+Here we prove that if $\Pi$ is a closed irreducible subspace of $L^2(U(k)\backslash U_\A)$, then $p^+$ is nonvanishing on the smooth vectors $\Pi^\infty$ of $\Pi$, which we reword as $\Pi$ being distinguished, if and only if $\Pi$ is conjugate self-dual: $\Pi^\vee=\Pi^\sigma$.
 Hence the local results stated above imply that $p^+$ is nonvanishing on $\Pi^\infty$ if and only if each of its local components $\pi_v^\infty$ is $U^+(k_v)$-distinguished for all places $v$ of $k$.
-The proof is summarized in the following sentence: the period integral $p^+$ composed with the Richardson intertwining operator from the Kirillov induced model of $\Pi^\infty$ to $L^2(U(k)\backslash U_A)$ unfolds to the product of the local invariant linear forms on the Kirillov induced model. \\
+In fact because of the very strong rigidity property satisfied by the automorphic representations of $U_\A$, the representation $\Pi$ is conjugate self-dual if and only if one of its local component is, hence $\Pi$ is distinguished if and only if it has one distinguished local component.
+The proof is summarized in the following sentence: the period integral $p^+$ composed with the Richardson intertwining operator defined in this paper from the Kirillov induced model of $\Pi^\infty$ to $L^2(U(k)\backslash U_A)$ unfolds to the product of the local invariant linear forms on the Kirillov induced model. \\

 \textbf{Acknowledgements.} We thank Abderrazak Bouaziz and Pierre Torasso for useful discussions as well as providing us with necessary references.
 We thank Michel Duflo for a stimulating exchange concerning the paper \cite{Moore65} of Moore, and Dipendra Prasad for useful comments.
 We thank Pierre-Henri Chaudouard for suggesting to use restriction of scalars to extend Moore's multiplicity one result to number fields rather than reproducing Moore's proof in this generality.
 We thank the CNRS for granting us a "délégation" in 2022 from which this work benefited.